 Many, but not all, metals react with acids.
 Hydrogen gas forms as the metals react with the acid to form salts.
-This is a well-tried standard class experiment often used in the introductory study of acids to establish that this behaviour is a characteristic property of acids.
+This class experiment is often used in the introductory study of acids to establish that this behaviour is a characteristic property

-Lesson 1 is a series of test-tube experiments in which each working group establishes as a common feature that hydrogen is given off as metals react with an acid – if the metal reacts at all.
-This should take around 40 mins, and most classes should be able to do this version.
+Lesson 1 is a series of test tube experiments in which each working group establishes as a common feature that hydrogen is given off as metals react with an acid – if the metal reacts at all.
+This should take around 40 minutes, and most classes should be able to do this version.
 Each working group needs a small selection of metals and acids to test.

 The range of metals and acids tested can be extended to a teacher demonstration in the concluding part of this lesson.

 Lesson 2, in which the salt formed is recovered by crystallisation, takes longer, and the class needs to be reliable enough in behaviour and manipulative skills to cope with the hazards involved in heating acidic solutions in beakers on tripods.

 The time taken for the reaction depends on the particle size of the metal used.
 Using small granules helps to reduce the time taken.

 - Eye protection

 - Test tubes, 100 mm x 16 mm or similar, x8

 - Test tube rack